jim79/jim79.github.io/lab-work/rosserial-arduino-vscode.md

 ---

 ### Configure VS Code for rosserial_arduino on Linux
- The package *rosserial_arduino* contains Arduino-specific extensions required to run rosserial_client on an Arduino boards. roswiki has [detailed tutorials and examples](http://wiki.ros.org/rosserial_arduino/Tutorials) to configre the Arduino IDE to use *rosserial_arduino*.
+ The package *rosserial_arduino* contains Arduino-specific extensions required to run rosserial_client on an Arduino boards. roswiki has [detailed tutorials and examples](http://wiki.ros.org/rosserial_arduino/Tutorials) to configure the Arduino IDE to use *rosserial_arduino*.
 Here we disuss the steps to configure [VS Code](https://code.visualstudio.com) for *rosserial_arduino* project.

 1. Install platformio extension from VS code extensions